Producer / Co-founder

 After completing a postgrad in Journalism in 2001, Joe forged a successful career in PR, marketing, and project delivery.
 Previous roles include a contract as Communications Manager with Stonewall Scotland (a charity promoting LGBT equality), marketing manager for the Edinburgh Chamber of Commerce, as well as a range of content and digital projects working with commercial brands such as TUI Travel, Diet Chef, Sainsbury’s Bank, Sage, and ROX.
-He’s undertaken a range of freelance PR and journalism work over the years, and still rakes on commissions as a freelance copywriter.

 Born in Sweden with a dad from New Zealand, Joe grew up in both countries and has lived in the UK since 1995.
 He’s fluent in Swedish and English.

 Associate producer (part-time)